- The POOL CORRUPTION IN FILE AREA stop code in Windows 10 can occur due to outdated drivers or program corruption.

 - After the procedure is finished, restart your computer.

-Many operating system have minor issues with certain hardware or software, and sometimes these issues can cause Blue Screen of Death errors to appear.
-If you’re getting POOL_CORRUPTION_IN_FILE_AREA error, we advise you to use Windows Update and download the latest patches.
-New patches are released frequently, and many of these patches improve system security and fix both hardware and software compatibility issues, therefore it’s important that you install them in order to prevent BSoD errors from appearing.
+Many of these patches improve system security and fix both hardware and software compatibility issues, therefore it’s important that you install them in order to prevent BSoD errors from appearing.

-Users reported that AVG antivirus is the cause for POOL_CORRUPTION_IN_FILE_AREA Blue Screen of Death error, therefore be sure that you remove it from your PC.
+Users reported that AVG antivirus is the cause for POOL CORRUPTION IN FILE AREA BSoD error in Windows 10, therefore be sure that you remove it from your PC.

 - Select Choose a different restore point and click Next.